Sectarian clashes kill three more in Lebanon's Tripoli

 The first security source said at least seven Alawite-owned shops in mainly Sunni districts had been torched.
 He said 41 people were wounded, including soldiers.

-The Lebanese army deployed troops and tanks on Thursday morning to calm the streets and clashes appeared to die down in most areas before flaring again overnight.
+The Lebanese army deployed troops and tanks on the streets on Thursday morning to calm the streets and clashes appeared to die down in most areas before flaring again overnight.

 Sunni Muslims in Syria form the backbone of the 17-month-old uprising against President Bashar al-Assad, part of the Alawite minority who are an offshoot of Shi'ite Islam.
 Tripoli's fighting has been along the same sectarian lines.